lichtungnitro/automatic-parakeet/content/_index.md

 # Vibe Blogging As A Service

-I'm a vibe‑coding fan and a friendly coder.
-Word vibe actually reminds us to return to foundamentalism of the world model.
-If I am building with curiosity and shipping with care, the model should be responsive to your request, which sounds like, hopefully, cyber-buddism.
-I am really attached to this
-Right now I'm exploring a few LLM‑driven projects:
+I’m a vibe-coding enthusiast and a friendly coder.
+The word "vibe" serves as a reminder to return to the fundamentals of the world model.
+When I build with curiosity and ship with care, the model should be responsive to your requests—kind of like a form of cyber-buddhism, or at least that’s how I see it.
+I’m deeply attached to this philosophy.
+Right now, I’m exploring a few LLM-driven projects:

 - LLM‑driven R&D team
 - LLM philosopher